1. Purpose of policy

 4.6.3 Promotions take effect from 1 January in the year following the call for applications.

-The following authorities are delegated under this policy:
+The following authorities are delegated under this policy and associated procedures: